Staying on the path of working with others and satisfying others

 after mistakenly leaving it

 Fast food giant McDonald’s first restaurant started out featuring slow-cooked barbecued beef, ham, or pork sandwiches with French fries.
-The menu also offered “everything from tamales and chili to peanut butter and jelly sandwiches to ham and baked beans” and an “aristocratic hamburger”.
+The menu also offered “everything from tamales and chili to peanut butter and jelly sandwiches to ham and baked beans” and an “aristocratic hamburger” (History Channel).

 When it became obvious that hamburgers were their bestsellers, founders Maurice and Richard McDonald closed the restaurant for three months.
 They overhauled their business to a self-service restaurant with assembly line production based on specific tasks with many items preassembled.
 The menu offered only “hamburgers, cheeseburgers, three soft drink flavors in one 12-ounce size, milk, coffee, potato chips and pie.”
 The new restaurant focused on speed, lower prices, and volume.
 However, the real success for McDonald’s began only with the brothers replaced potato chips with French fries and added triple-thick milkshakes.
 Franchises followed in California and Arizona.

 Ray Kroc bought the rights to franchise McDonald’s across the country.
-His first retaurant opened in 1955 in Des Plaines, Illinois.
+His first restaurant opened in 1955 in Des Plaines, Illinois.
 He kept the assembly line, but added automation, standardization, and discipline.
-New franchisees owners attened Hamburger University in Elk Grove, Illinois.
+New franchisees owners attended Hamburger University in Elk Grove, Illinois.
 Frank Turner established Hamburger University and wrote the training manual.
 He succeeded Kroc as chairman.

 McDonald’s sustained its success “by simply reverting to being McDonald’s again.”
 Those values were value, quality, and simplicity.